Some photos are memorable. Others are downright world-changing.

 It’s qualities like those that have made these 61 images some of the most famous in the world.

-Take a look below at our curation.
+Take a look below at our curation and accompanying web story.
 Please note – some of the photos may be disturbing.

 The Terror Of War, Nick Ut, 1972